 The RICA written exam is a focused test that covers reading instruction and had a 71.9% cumulative passing rate for 2019-2020, but the passing rate for first-time examinees is only 60.3%.
 This test is hard, and preparation is key!

 In order to pass the RICA, you need to earn a score of 220 on each of the three subtests.
 Each subtest is scored separately.
 Passing status is based on total subtest performance.
 Subtest I and II each include 35 multiple-choice questions and 2 constructed-response questions.
 Subtest III includes 25 multiple-choice questions and 1 constructed-response question.

 Check out this article for more scoring information.

 The best resources for the RICA written exam cover two different things: testing logistics and test material.
 The testing website covers logistics such as registration, test scores, and brief information about the essay questions.
 The best resource for study material is 240 Tutoring.
-This site covers all you need to know by starting with a diagnostic test and then providing information to study along with flashcards and practice questions.
+This site covers all you need to know by starting with a free practice test and then providing information to study along with flashcards and practice questions.

 There are study guides and online tips for the RICA test.
 The best study guide will provide two things: a pretest to determine what topics you already know and information about the essay questions.
 240 Tutoring covers both of these.
 The pretest will help guide your studying and the essay questions will be easier if you are prepared.

 The best way to use a study guide is to review the provided information and study the flashcards.
 After you feel confident with the material, answer the practice questions.
 If you do well on those, you’ve mastered the material.
-240 Tutoring has worked hard to develop clear, step-by-step study guides to help you prepare.
+240 Tutoring has worked hard to develop clear, step-by-step CSET study guides to help you prepare.
 Check out this video to learn more about the process.